ranzlee/razorx-framework/README.md

 - Safari 17+ (September 2023)
 - Firefox 125+ (April 2024)

-These versions provide the required APIs: Popover (toasts), EventSource (SSE), and ES modules.
+These versions provide required APIs: Popover (toasts), EventSource (SSE), and ES modules.
 View Transitions API (Chrome/Safari only) is used when available but not required.

+---

 ## License